 Thin-Film PV – Leading the Way to Affordable Solar Energy

-However they are used, thin-film PV modules boast an excellent absorption of the solar spectrum and generally deliver stronger power generation performance in a variety of environments, including high-temperature environments, than traditional silicon solar panels.
+In all their applications, thin-film PV modules boast an excellent absorption of the solar spectrum and generally deliver stronger power generation performance than traditional silicon solar panels.
 Like all commercial solar modules sold today, thin-film PV producers generally guarantee the performance of their products for 25 years.

-We invite you to discover more about thin-film PV and the PVthin association on these pages.
+We invite you to learn more about thin-film PV and the PVthin association on these pages.

 1 Based on IEA and GTM Research data.